 An unforgettable archipelago of 83 islands, each one more beautiful than the last.

-Vanuatu isn’t your run-of-the-mill tropical paradise.
-Sure, you could spend your time lying on deserted beaches or swinging in hammocks, but there are volcanoes to be hiked and reefs to be snorkelled, songs to be sung and dances to be… attempted.
+Vanuatu isn’t your run-of-the-mill tropical paradise in the South Pacific.
+Sure, you could spend your time lying on deserted beaches or swinging in hammocks, but there are volcanoes to be hiked, reefs to be snorkeled, songs to be sung and dances to be… attempted.
 There’s plenty to dip your toe into – from cascades to hot springs to flourishing marine reserves – and the swimming spots are just the start.
-A welcome here is like a welcome home and well, come to Vanuatu and you’ll never want to leave.
+A welcome here is like a welcome home; come to Vanuatu and you’ll never want to leave.

 The best time to visit Vanuatu’s southern islands is from May to October.
-This is generally the coolest, driest period of the year, with the cyclone season beginning in December.
+This is generally the coolest, driest period of the year, with the cyclone season beginning in November.
 If you’re visiting the northern islands, the best time to visit is from July to September.
-Cyclones are most likely from mid–late December until early April.

 When it comes to theft and personal crime, Vanuatu is a very safe place to visit.
 Travelers are advised to take precautions in Port Vila and avoid extravagant displays of wealth and walking alone at night.

 Given Vanuatu’s geographical location, earthquakes and cyclones occur regularly and tsunamis do happen too.

 Cyclone season lasts from November/December through till April/May but they can happen at any time.
 Local phone numbers are messaged and regularly updated when a cyclone moves into Vanuatu’s waters.

 Port Vila has a tsunami warning system and travelers are advised to move to higher ground if there is a long tremor or warning sirens.

 Travelers of all nationalities can apply for a visa on arrival in Vanuatu.
 This visa lasts a maximum of 30 days.